uber/astro/README.md

 Alternatively, you can download precompiled binaries from the [Github releases page](https://github.com/uber/astro/releases).

+Note that from version 0.6.0 `tvm`, a tool to download and install specific versions of Terraform for your platforms, is packaged together with astro.

 **Configuration**

 Astro looks for a configuration file called `astro.yaml` in the current or parent directories.
 It is recommended to place this file in the same top-level directory of your project where the Terraform code exists (e.g. `terraform/astro.yaml`).